lostb1t/replex/README.md

 - when include_watched is false a maximum item limit per library is opposed of 250 items.
 So if you have a mixed row of 2 libraries the max results of that row will be 500 items.
 - disable_user_state: For movies this works in the webapp.
 Shows work accross clients

-## Known issues
+## Help it doesnt work!

 ### Replex works on on app.plex.tv but not on my clients

+- disable GDM in plex and make sure plex is not directly acccesible. you can use this url to check what servers plex communicates to your clients: https://clients.plex.tv/api/v2/resources?includeIPv6=1&includeRelay=1&X-Plex-Language=en-NL&X-Plex-Token=YOURTOKEN&X-Plex-Client-Identifier=1234
-Try to clear the cache on the client.
+- Try to clear the cache on the client.
 Old plex domains might linger.